ONSdigital/Statistical-Method-Specifications/editing_and_imputation/imputation/ratio_of_means/methodological_specification.md

 variable is used which relates to the target period and is then multiplied by a link to create a constructed value.

-All link and imputation calculations must be performed treating each group (imputation class) in the dataset separately.
+All link and imputation calculations must be performed treating each imputation class in the dataset separately.
 In addition, since all contributors must have a populated auxiliary variable, failure to fully populate the target variable by this method shall constitute an error.